How Captain Cook solved the problem of scurvy on British ships

 The famous British explorer Captain James Cook travelled on long voyages where scurvy posed a real threat to his crews' survival.

 At the time, there was a poor understanding of what actually caused it.
 (Hint: It's a lack of Vitamin C).
-Cook remarked that the Dutch sailors seemed to suffer far less than their British counterparts so he enquired as to what they might be doing that was different.
+Cook remarked that the Dutch sailors seemed to suffer far less than their British counterparts, so he enquired what they might be doing differently.

 After a period of observation, he remarked that they all carried barrels of sauerkraut onboard.

-So Cook ordered for his ships to follow suit.
+So Cook ordered his ships to follow suit.

-However, having the sauerkraut (which contains small amounts of Vitamin C) onboard and getting his sailors to actually eat the stuff were two different things.
+However, having sauerkraut (which contains small amounts of Vitamin C) on board and getting his sailors to actually eat it were two different things.

 The British sailors hated the foreign ‘kraut’ and wanted to stick to their own food.